AlanLake/SN/README.md

 <b>Deployed:</b>
 https://sn-mockup.netlify.app/

-Not all features deployed yet
+Not all features are deployed atm